OpenAstronomy/openastronomy.github.io/_projects/2025/radis/Exomol_electronic_spectra.md

 * Have all code, tests, and documentation in GitHub.

 #### Secondary Goals

+* RADIS can compute atomic spectra thanks to the hard work of GSOC 2023 and 2024 contributors, see https://github.com/radis/radis/pull/689.
+An interesting approach would be to start with non-equilibrium spectra of atomic species as the physics is slighly easier than for molecule.

 * Document architecture and developer guide when facing unclear points that may appear.